-- My UAS has GPS a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost; - I actively analyze flight data and other sources of information to constantly update and enhance safety protocols; - I only operate in reasonably safe environment that are strictly controlled, are away from power lines, elevated lights, airports and actively populated areas; - I conduct extensive pre-flight inspections and protocol, during which safety carries primary importance; - I always obtain all necessary permissions prior to operation; and, I have procedures in place to abort flights in the event of safety breaches or potential danger.
+- 1. My UAS weight is (35oz)(2.18lbs) with a payload capacity:18oz and a Maximum Gross Take-off-weight: 53oz(3.31pounds). - 2.
+I only operate my UAS below 200 feet (well within the 400 foot permissible ceiling set by the FAA Modernization and Reform Act of 2012); - 3.
+My UAS only operate for 3-7 minutes per flight; - 4.
+I land my UAS prior to manufacturer recommended minimum level of battery power; and the base station controller provides two popup critical battery level warning screens. - 5.
+I pilot my UAS through remote control only by line of sight and with a VO (visual observer). - 6.
+My UAS has GPS a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost; - 7.I actively analyze flight data and other sources of information to constantly update and enhance safety protocols; - 8.
+I only operate in reasonably safe environment that are strictly controlled, are away from power lines, elevated lights, airports and actively populated areas; - 9.
+I conduct extensive pre-flight inspections and protocol, during which safety carries primary importance; - 10.
+I always obtains all necessary permissions prior to operation. - 11.
+I have procedures in place to abort flights in the event of safety breaches or potential danger. - 21.
+I will operate as PIC [pilot in command] and have a Commercial Helicopters License and class two medical certificate. - 13.
+I will provide a VO (visual observer) with a minimum of a class three medical certificate and operate only in visual line of site (VLOS) well within his and my limits.